ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Quantum Mechanics

 The value of $N_R$ is related to energy.
-When state $B$ transitions to state $R$, a certain amount of energy, $\Delta E = E_B-E_R$, is released.
-The energy released is absorbed by the complex and becomes heat, leading to entropy increase $\Delta S = \Delta E/T$, or
+When state $B$ transitions to state $R$, there is a release of energy $\Delta E = E_B - E_R$.
+This energy is absorbed by the complex and converted into heat, leading to an increase in entropy: $\Delta S = \Delta E/T$.
+Consequently, we have the~relationship